edwardcallow/tesco-jargon/p.md

 A manager in a depot or store whose main focus is on supporting our staff and their welfare.
 > Previously known as Personnel Manager and Personnel & Training Manager (PTM).

+#### People policies
+The formal written policies which set out the requirements and commitments between yourself and Tesco.
+Formerly a series of folders in stores, now available on OurTesco.
+> Previously known as policies for our people (PFOP)

 #### Permanent multibuys
 Items that are permanently on multibuy offer.
 For example buy three yoghurts get the fourth free.